 Before You Go To Istria, Croatia

-- Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
-I (Sarah) have traveled with these shoes by Columbia and Reef flip flops.
+- Don’t forget to pack a pair of lightweight and comfortable travel shoes for your trip.
+I (Sarah) have always packed these shoes by Columbia and Reef flip flops.
 Kris prefers wearing these shoes by Merrell.

 - We’re certain you’ll be snapping tons of photos during your trip – it’s such a beautiful place!
 Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
-We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight – and the new models are wifi enabled so you can share your trip pics to social media in real time!).
+We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight).

 - It’s easy to get turned around in any foreign city!
 If you are self-driving, make sure to have a good city map and/or guidebook before arriving.

 - If you haven’t already obtained travel insurance for your trip, consider traveling protected with World Nomads.